 We love driving in the Caucasus, but you should be prepared…

 The heart of the Caucasian Challenge is driving.
 True, we have great parties, make new friends, and learn about a fascinating region.
 However, the real adventure is found on the roads of the Caucasus, and it is driving that allows us to see places that other visitors can’t.
 It’s not always easy though, and driving in Georgia, in particular, can pose challenges even to the most experience participants.
-However, it’s well worth it, and well… we love it.
+It’s well worth it though, and well… we love it.
 Here’s what you need to know about driving in Georgia.